Woman holding shoulder pain outdoors

 The shoulder joint is the most flexible joint in the body.
 Classified as a ball-and-socket joint, shoulder stability relies mainly on soft-tissue restraints, which are made up of the rotator cuff, the glenoid labrum, and the capsule.
 Fluid-filled sacs called bursa surround the shoulder joint, providing cushioning that keeps the tendons from coming into direct contact with the bone.
 The rotator cuff, glenoid labrum, and capsule are equally important, so it is essential for every component of the shoulder to operate smoothly to ensure full range of motion.

-Possible Reasons For Shoulder Pain
+Possible Reasons for Shoulder Pain

 Separated Shoulder or AC Joint Injury